bullox/SAREnv/README.md

 ## 📝 Citation

-If you use SARenv in your research, please cite:
+If you use SAREnv in your research, please cite:

 ```bibtex
 @article{sarenv2024,